afurtak/ApproximationOfPiNumber/README.md

 Simple pyhon script finding appriximate of pi number using Monte Carlo method.

-To run you need python 3.*
+To script run you need python 3.*